 On top of the fresh manure, add your compost from your compost pile.
 We use a three bin composting system using pallets.
 It was super easy to put together and has made feeding our soil super beneficial with just three secret ingredients.

-A Lasagne Garden is best built in the fall when leaves have freshly fallen.
+A Back to Eden Garden is best built in the fall when leaves have freshly fallen.
 If you’ve saved your leaves for compost in the spring that works too.
 Layer on the leaves.

 We save our woodash from the wood stove and layer it in the garden for a nitrogen boost.

-Now that you’ve worked hard building your lasagne garden, congratulations!
+Now that you’ve worked hard building your Back to Eden Garden, congratulations!
 It’s time to continue being smart and save money on your plants this spring.
 When it comes to seeds, plantings, caring for and harvesting your garden the ease will surprise you.

 Simply water the garden bed well and direct seed or transplant into the top layer of the bed and wait for the magic to happen!

 VEGGIE GARDEN PLOT REVIEW

 This is a great way to build a healthy strong garden bed using the materials you already have on the homestead.
 If you don’t have them, you can easily access most of the layers required for free or at a small fraction of what you would pay for tons of top soil.
 See the ideal Lasagne Garden Shopping list below.

 - Sawdust and fine wood chips